 Orthodox .NET programmers will also disagree with my coding style.
 While I’m using FxCop to check my code, I take the liberty to ignore any warnings I consider irrelevant.
 In particular, many types contain public or protected instance fields where a property wrapper makes no sense (and possibly impedes performance if the JIT compiler fails to inline the property accessor – which can actually happen).

-To deploy a program that uses the full Tektosyne Library, or the precompiled assemblies in the Code Package, you need a Microsoft Windows system capable of running the Microsoft .NET Framework 4.0 Client Profile.
-This includes Windows XP SP3, Windows Vista SP1 or later, Windows 7, Windows Server 2003 SP2, and Windows Server 2008 & R2 with Internet Explorer 5.01 or later.
+To deploy a program that uses the full Tektosyne Library, or the precompiled assemblies in the Code Package, you need a Microsoft Windows system capable of running the Microsoft .NET Framework 4 Client Profile or any newer .NET 4.x release.
+This includes Windows XP SP3, Windows Vista SP1 or later, Windows Server 2003 SP2, and Windows Server 2008 or later.

-To create a program that uses the full Tektosyne Library, you also need either Microsoft Visual Studio 2010 or the free Microsoft Windows SDK 7.1 for Windows 7 and .NET 4.0.
-Both have the same system requirements as the .NET Framework 4.0 itself, but the Windows SDK also requires that you first install the full .NET Framework 4.0 – not just the Client Profile.
+To create a program that uses the full Tektosyne Library, you need either Microsoft Visual Studio (2010 or later) or the free Microsoft Windows SDK 7.1 for Windows 7 and .NET 4.
+Windows SDK 7.1 has the same system requirements as the .NET Framework 4 itself but also requires that you first install the full .NET Framework 4 – not just the Client Profile.

 The code package also includes a suite of unit tests.
 You will need the free NUnit unit testing framework if you wish to run them.

 System.Xml.dll.
 These four “core” assemblies should be available on any platform compatible with .NET 4, including Mono and Microsoft’s older .NET-based environments (Silverlight, Windows Phone 7/8).
 Unfortunately Microsoft’s mobile platform strategy has been very erratic, so I cannot say which current environments other than .NET 4.x for desktop fully support Tektosyne.Core.